-  One of the core - but often overlooked - ways you can prepare for getting a new role - whether in your own company or a different one - is to check this job really is the one you want.
+One of the core parts of our interview training course - but often overlooked - ways you can prepare for getting a new role - whether in your own company or a different one - is to check this job really is the one you want.
 If your heart is in this, it’s going to be far easier to engage the employer authentically.
 They’ll feel your enthusiasm, without you needing to tell them.

 If your values align with your employer, you can point out all the ways in which they connect.
 More than your skills, this will show the interviewer that you belong at that company.
 This is something we spend a lot of time working on with our clients, helping them to understand and highlight their USPs.